Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***Colonel Ted Bartlett***

 Doctors Taylor and Cote had been with SCERF right from the start.
 Hell, Ted had first met them on the bloody ice at Rogers Arena.
-They were inseparable best friends, to the point where Betty-Anne Cote had been Rufus Taylor’s Best “Man” four years earlier.
+They were inseparable best friends, to the point where Betty-Anne Cote had been Rufus Taylor’s Best "Man" four years earlier.

 Their field - Biology - had sadly turned out to be a minor footnote of extraterrestrial research.
 By and large, all the interesting compounds came from deathworlds, and Earth was as deathworld as they came.
 They had done some interesting work in support of the Cimbrean Reclamation Project, had surreptitiously done their best to break whatever curious biochemical encryption the Corti had managed to work into Crue-D, had helped adapt alien prosthetics for the human body but by and large their work had been…